somaticbits/rebranding/docs/week 1/Personal Skills Audit.md

 ## Gap analysis
 ### Alignment
-Your expertise in LLMs, Web3/blockchain, and real-time rendering aligns with AI-driven creativity and XR adoption trends.
+Expertise in LLMs, Web3/blockchain, and real-time rendering aligns with AI-driven creativity and XR adoption trends.
 Full stack engineering and Interactive Media System Engineering match the demand for cross-industry collaboration and customized platforms.
 DevOps/CI/CD and VCS skills support secure workflows and edge computing needs.
-Your problem-solving approach directly addresses inefficient problem-solving and misaligned tech implementations.
+The problem-solving approach directly addresses inefficient problem-solving and misaligned tech implementations.

 ### Differentiation
-Your ability to bridge technical and non-technical teams through effective communication and interdisciplinary thinking is a unique strength.
+The ability to bridge technical and non-technical teams through effective communication and interdisciplinary thinking is a unique strength.
-Your focus on knowledge transfer empowers teams, addressing dependency issues in the market.
+Focus on knowledge transfer empowers teams, addressing dependency issues in the market.
-Your iterative prototyping approach de-risks innovation, enabling confident experimentation.
+Iterative prototyping approach de-risks innovation, enabling confident experimentation.

 ### Gaps
 Intermediate proficiency in UE5 and GLSL may limit opportunities in high-end XR/AR/VR development.